 For example, a term that allows the trader to fundamentally change the goods or services to be supplied under the contract, and at the same time giving the consumer no way out of the contract if they're not happy with the changes.

-Terms must also be in plain and intelligible language and if they aren’t the interpretation that favours the consumer will apply.
+Contract terms must also be in plain and intelligible language.
+If they aren’t, the interpretation of the contract terms that favours the consumer will apply if challenged.

 The list of terms that are likely to be unfair includes the following examples:

 - terms that allow the trader to unilaterally change the characteristics of the goods or services without good reason